newatoms/guides/onboard-a-new-employee/readme.md

 Click on your portrait in the left bottom corner -> app settings -> teammates -> invite

+Intercom can be challenging.
+Guide the employee through it before expecting them to use it.

 ### Medium

 Ask Boris